-If you’re still reading this, you’ve probably lost your way to.
+Since you’re reading this, I’m assuming you’ve probably lost your way.
+You’re not focusing on your passion.
+Don’t worry.
 It’s not your fault.
 Life works that way…it descends into chaos (I won’t get into the theory of entropy).

 But it’s your choice to get back on the path.

-Losing your path is usually a combination of two factors: getting lost in something else and losing focus on what is important.
+Losing your path is usually a combination of two factors: getting lost in something else and losing focus on the important things in life.

 —If you picked up another project, volunteer job, or committee that takes up time- ask (seriously ask), can you quit it?
 If so, do it.
 It’s not contributing to your passion in life.
 And do you want to look back 20 years from now and ask why you wasted that time?

 I once spent a YEAR working more than full-time at a homeless shelter (pro-bono).
 It might have been good work (though in retrospect I suspect the number of women we helped stayed in the exact lifestyle that got them homeless to begin with).
 But seriously?
 A YEAR.
 And it didn’t make me a good person.
 It made me short-tempered, lost in details (who really cared that the ladies never put the dishes away).
 Ironically, it made me less charitable.

 —If you got lost in everyday life, stop.
 Streamline your life.
 It’s a simple fact that tasks expand to fill the time allotted.

 -A working mom gets the house cleaned even though her home hours are significantly smaller.
 Cram housework into a 2-3 hour marathon, get it done for the week.
 Or dedicate 20-30 minutes a day to housework and stop.
 Vacuuming can wait for tomorrow.
 You might simply have to accept a different level of organization if you want to do other things.

 -Sort the mail when it comes through the door instead of allowing it to pile up.